lpereira/blotest/2014/06/23/integer_to_string_conversion.rst

 But the nice trick is that, instead of having a lookup table for 10 digits, there's a table for all pair of digits, from `00` to `99`.
-This cuts the amount of divisions by two, yielding a significantly faster algorithm: around 31% faster than the above snippet:
+This cuts the amount of divisions by half, yielding a significantly faster algorithm: around 31% faster than the above snippet:

 .. code-block:: c